Digital-Peak/DPDocker/tests/README.md

 # Tests task
 This task runs the system tests of an extension on joomla 3 and 4 or a core joomla clone.
 System tests are browser tests performed by selenium and written in PHP with [codeception](https://codeception.com).

-Through a VNC viewer you can actually see what is executed inside a container in the browser.
+Through a VNC viewer you can actually see what is executed inside a container in the browser, more information can be found in the "Observe" chapter.

 ## Prerequisites extension
 The extension needs a tests folder with an acceptance folder in it, this is the location for your tests.
 Additionally, you need a "_bootstrap.php" file in the tests folder and in the tests/acceptance folder.
 There you can do some setup stuff which will be executed before codeception is running the tests.
 Like including some base classes or defining some global variables like a timeout.